Commitment to Students with Disabilities

 What is a reasonable accommodation?

-For University students, a reasonable accommodation is a reasonable modification in University policies, practices, or procedures, when the modifications are necessary to avoid discrimination on the basis of disability, unless the modifications would fundamentally alter the nature of a University service, program or activity.
-Examples of reasonable accommodations may include,
+For University students, a reasonable accommodation is a reasonable modification in University policies, practices, or procedures to allow a student equal access to a University program or activity, unless the modification would fundamentally alter the nature of a University service, program or activity.
+Examples of reasonable accommodations may include, but are not limited to:

 • note taking services